 A reader emailed me about the best way to clean something in her house, and I pointed her to one of my posts about natural cleaning.
 But then I though I maybe should create a single post with all the natural cleaning information I had collected and written about, so you can bookmark this one post and refer to it when you need it.
+Please also refer to this post for many more natural cleaning recipes.
 Of course, this is for for homemade products, but for those less adventurous there are plenty of safe, natural cleaners on the market.
 If you have something to add, please be sure to leave a comment or email me and let me know!

 Cleaning Metal Surfaces:

 Silver – Put some water in a pan with a few teaspoons of washing soda, bring to a simmer.
 Throw in alittle piece of aluminum foil, and then dip your silver right into the mix.
 Pull the item out, dry it off, and shine it clean with a rag.

 Pewter – Wash your pewter items in warm soapy water (use biodegradable soap!), rinse, and polish with a clean cotton cloth.
 Instant clean!